Ángel Santiago: Brujos de Guayama, back to the Polluelos

 Santiago then played for the Brujos de Guayama, a team that made another southern Puerto Rico city, Guayama, its home-town.
 He played 21 games for the Brujos, at a time where his age (33-34 years old) was already starting to make an effect on his playing ability and so his scoring average per game lowered to 16.8, while catching 5.9 rebounds and passing for 1.5 assists per game.
+In 1991, Santiago and the Brujos made it to the Finals (Santiago returning, the Brujos making it for the first time) where they lost to Jose Ortiz, Eddie Casiano and the San German Athletics in seven games, by a seventh game score of 88-83).
 Santiago was returned to the Polluelos for the last eight games of the 1990 BSN season, and he scored 14.8 points, with 4.8 rebounds and 2.1 assists per game for the Polluelos.

 Rest of career

 Santiago returned to the Brujos for the 1991 BSN season.
 He kept his streak of seasons scoring in double-figures on a per-game basis alive, with 14.1 points a game along with 4.5 rebounds and 0.7 assists, but his best years were by now clearly behind him.
 In 1992, his averages were 14.3 points, 4.5 rebounds and 1.1 assists per game.

 Santiago's last season with the Brujos was the 1993 one, during which he scored 7.1 points a game, with 3.1 rebounds and 0.3 assists per game also, after which he retired before the 1994 season, then returning briefly to the Leones de Ponce in 1995.
 That season (1993) was his first in 18 seasons where his scoring average dipped below 10 points a game.

 In 1995, he only played in six games for the Leones, with averages of 5.8 points, 3.0 rebounds and 0.3 assists for the Leones.